Code-Institute-Submissions/ms1gf/README.md

 **Bugs:**
 The project had its challenges but I was not able to identify bugs.
 Execept for one:
-- The browser when on a range of 450px-525px widgit, did not recognized the properties inside of CSS rule #c-social-div and #c-footer-contactus
+- The browser when on a range of 450px-525px widgit, did not recognized the properties inside of CSS rule @media.
+I redo the code using grid system and the issue got solved.
+My previous code that had issue was build by me using the div and box system.
+- I had an issue where the footer was showing on the middle of the page on about page.
+I checked the developer tool and the footer was that way because because the <html> default.
+I was able to fix the issue by adding bootstrap fixed-bottom class.

 ## Deployment